 Throughout the summer, View22 artists travel to Land Trust protected properties and create works of art inspired by these places.
 The View22 blog shares their experiences and paintings through regular photo updates and posts.
 In addition, the Land Trust and View22 artists host artist demonstrations at several protected property locations.
 The project culminates each year with a fundraising art show that benefits the Land Trust’s future land protection projects in Jackson Hole in addition to supporting local artists.

 The View22 Project was launched in 2013 together with Kathryn Turner, Jennifer Hoffman, and Bill Sawczuk of the Trio Fine Art Gallery.
 In 2014, Kay Northup, represented at Trailside Galleries; Lee Riddell, represented at WRJ Home; and Travis Walker, represented at Altamira Fine Art joined the project.
+Since it’s inception, the program has expanded to include many more artists working with a variety of mediums.

 “As full-time landscape painters in Jackson Hole, we have a vital interest in the preservation of open space within our valley.
 It is the natural beauty found in wide open spaces that inspires our creativity.
 Through sharing our interpretations of the landscape, we hope to shine a spotlight on the importance of conservation efforts made possible by the Jackson Hole Land Trust,” – Kathryn Turner, Jennifer Hoffman, and Bill Sawczuk of Trio Fine Art, founding View22 artists.